shallowgator/english-for-designers/02-first-impression/index.md

 ![A stylised illustration of Matus Seliga wearing a hat and a scarf.](img/seliga-headshot.png)

 There is not enough hours in a day to cater to all of my interests.
-My name is Matúš Šeliga and I’m a generalist who can do just about anything you want me to with varying levels of success but never without any interest and authenticity.
+My name is Matúš Šeliga and I’m a generalist who can do just about anything you want me to with varying levels of success but never without interest and authenticity.
 I studied ceramic design at ŠUP Josefa Vydru in Bratislava, Slovakia.
 Currently studying animation and VFX at VSKK in Prague.

 ## Featured Projects